Protesters march from Whitehall to the Iranian embassy in London, calling for a regime change in Iran. PA

 Bookmark

-“Republicans sitting with monarchists, constitutional monarchists, leftists sitting with centrists and so on and so forth,” said Mr Youssefiani, who is an Iranian American.
+“Republicans sitting with monarchists, constitutional monarchists, leftists sitting with centrists and so on and so forth,” said Mr Youssefiani, an Iranian American.
 “This has never happened because of your traditional ideological challenges and differences.”

 Those at this week's meeting agreed the only viable path towards a democratic system would be through pluralism and the inclusion of Iranians from all ethnicities, Mr Youssefiani said.